jansenc/jansenc.github.io/publications/index.md

 <div class="pub other">
   <div class="pub-left">
     <div class="pub-title"><b><a href="https://riviste.unimi.it/index.php/thereasoner/issue/view/2363" class="paper-link">What’s hot in Mathematical Philosophy?</a></b></div>
-    <div class="pub-meta">The Reasoner (2025)</div>
+    <div class="pub-meta">The Reasoner (2018)</div>

       <details><summary>Abstract</summary>
     An impreciseprobabilitymodel P is called two-monotone  if  it  satisfies  the inequality P(A)+P(B)≤P(A∩B)+P(A∪B) for arbitrary events A and B.  Amuch   quoted   phrase   from Peter  Walley, the luminous figure   in   imprecise   probabilities,   is  that  he  doesn’t “...know   any   rationality   argument   for   two-monotonicity, beyond its computational convenience”.
-And obviously: Usinga  model P that  is  two-monotone  is  computationally  very convenient,  since  for  instance  lower  and  upper  expectations of  arbitrary  (bounded)  gambles  can  be  computed  by  closedformulas.
+And obviously: Using a  model P that  is  two-monotone  is  computationally  very convenient,  since  for  instance  lower  and  upper  expectations of  arbitrary  (bounded)  gambles  can  be  computed  by  closedformulas.
 So,  more  interestingly:   What  about  the  second part of the statement, the “beyond” part?
      </details>
   </div>
   <img src="/assets/lmu.jpg">